 Although Work and Activities is the fifth section of nine on the medical school application, it’s often the section that admissions committees start with to get a better sense of who you are and your unique interests.

-It’s important to think strategically about what to include in this section.
+It’s essential to think strategically about what to include in this section.
 Admissions committees want to see that you have experience in a few core areas: clinical exposure, research, and community involvement.
 This demonstrates that you have the relevant interests and well-rounded experience to understand whether or not you really want to become a physician.

 It’s not necessary for you to spend equal time in all of these areas.
 Passion is what the admissions committee is most interested in since you are much more likely to take on a leadership role in an activity you feel passionate about.
-Leadership is one of the most important traits in prospective physicians, so choose activities you are genuinely interested in.
+Leadership is one of the most critical traits in prospective physicians, so choose activities you are genuinely interested in.

 Learn the ins and outs of the Work and Activities section with our AMCAS Work and Activities Guide.